 Homicide occurs when one individual causes the death of another.
 Not all homicide is murder though, as some deaths caused by another individual are manslaughter, and some are lawful – like when justified by an affirmative defense, such as insanity or self-defense.

-- Contact a Lawyer: Having a Combs Waterkotte homicide attorney on your side in Florissant, MO as early as possible is critical to getting a successful outcome.
-A good lawyer can review police reports, collect evidence, talk to witnesses, and build a strong defense.
+- Contact a Lawyer: Engaging a skilled Combs Waterkotte homicide attorney in Florissant, MO by your side as soon as possible to help ensure a successful outcome.
+A good lawyer can help review police reports, collect evidence, talk to witnesses, and develop a strong defense.
 They can also seek ways to have charges reduced or dismissed and formulate an effective trial strategy.
 Reach us at (314) 900-HELP or contact us online.

-- Remain Silent: When law enforcement informs you that “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, take that seriously.
-Making an ill-timed statement during investigations could potentially change the outcome of your case and give prosecutors ample material to prove guilt.
-Having an experienced criminal defense lawyer in Florissant, MO is crucial to ensuring you communicate effectively.
+- Remain Silent: When police say “Anything you say can and will be used against you in a court of law” during the reading of your Miranda rights, take that seriously.
+Saying the wrong thing during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
+Having a good criminal defense lawyer in Florissant, MO is critical in this regard, as you would want to tell the truth but in the correct way.

-- Acknowledge Your Presumption of Innocence: Sadly, in this day and age, simply being accused of a crime automatically makes you guilty in the minds of many people.
-This stigma can negatively affect your mental health and lead you to consider actions you might not otherwise contemplate.
-Fortunately, your Combs Waterkotte Florissant, MO homicide lawyer is aware of the challenges you’re facing and can help you find hope amid adversity.
+- Acknowledge Your Presumption of Innocence: Sadly, in this day and age, being accused of a crime can lead many to presume your guilty.
+This perception can significantly impact your mental health and lead you to consider actions you might not otherwise contemplate.
+Fortunately, your Combs Waterkotte Florissant, MO homicide attorney is aware of the challenges you’re facing and can help you find hope amid adversity.

 St. Louis County Resources